 Students come to the library with their classes once every other week during their Media special class and for

 book checkout.
 Books are due each time students return to Media; this is a two-week period.
-Please check the schedule on the front to see what day your child visits the library.
+Please check the schedule above to see what day your child visits the library.

 In the Simkins Elementary Media Center, we are always excited to serve students, teachers and parents.
 To do so effectively and efficiently, please take note of the following policies and procedures: